 First trades of the day can often test our resolve.
 Bar 1 below was our early trade this morning (12th February 2018).
 The London market is starting, and this can introduce volatility.
 Moreover, we don’t feel settled into the chart, we have a possible wedge that could take the price long and as the day has no news to mention we could be in for a trading range day.

-We place our limit order short at the close of bar 1 and at the midpoint of the same bar.
-The next bar, a pin bar down but not a new low, is not the follow through we were looking for.
+We place our limit order short at the close of bar 1 and the midpoint of the same bar.
+The next bar, a pin bar down but not a new low, is not the follow through we wanted.
 We exit on-market for a break even.
-Bar 2 and bar 3, on the other hand, provide confirmation of reasonable probability of at least a scalp short so we take our limit order shorts at the close of each; the midpoint pull-back limit entries were not activated.
+Bar 2 and bar 3, on the other hand, provide confirmation of reasonable probability of at least a scalp short so we take our limit order shorts at the close of each; no midpoint pull-back limit entries activated.

 Our initial trade (from bar 1) if we’d held it would have provided 27 pips of profit.
 Bars 2 and 3 entries combined provided 17 pips of profit.

 Some traders would have taken the first bull bar long after bar 3, however changing trade direction that quickly is difficult.
 Bar 4 was our next opportunity.
 By now we were in the groove and entered at the close of bar 4 and its midpoint.
 The subsequent scalp provided over 28 pips of profit.

 The red arrows represent short-entries taken.